JuliaGeo/GeoFormatTypes.jl/README.md

 Wrapper types also allow methods such as `convert` to work with data in multiple formats, instead of defining lists of format-specific handling methods.
-Currently ArchGDAL.jl is priveledged to define `convert` methods for GeoFormatTypes.jl objects, using GDAL.
+Currently ArchGDAL.jl is privileged to define `convert` methods for GeoFormatTypes.jl objects, using GDAL.
 When it is loaded, objects can be converted from one format to another: